top of page

 I’ll be forever grateful to my colleagues at National Trust, especially to my publisher Katie Bond, countless on-site visitor experience officers and house managers who embraced my creativity.
 I was lucky to brainstorm my ideas with Tom Freshwater, Head of Programming.
 The unique insight I was given crucially allowed me to consider the most effective ways in which to tell the stories of our buildings, heritage and communities through creative programming.
 History and heritage can often be told in a dry, purely factual light which to the visitor isn’t always exciting.
 The more a visitor can relate to the stories told in heritage via creative solutions the more they will connect with a place and personally benefit from their visit.
 As a result of my work with National Trust I have a passion to creatively reinterpret places in order to captivate a diverse range of people both locally and nationally.

-In 2016 my installation for London’s Rainham Hall opened which told the story of the forgotten royal blacksmith Jean Tijou (The River Screen, Hampton Court).
+In 2016 my installation'Rainham Hall: Queen of London's Streets' opened in London coinciding with the city's Open House Festival.
+This vibrant spray painted immersive experience told the story of the forgotten royal blacksmith Jean Tijou (The River Screen, Hampton Court).
 This masterful craftsman changed the production of wrought iron taking it from its austere and defensive medieval roots to pure opulent style.
-There was no firm proof Tijou was the creator of the wrought iron at Rainham Hall but following extensive research into his design and craftsmanship during his time in England, we got nearer to the truth.
-From Huguenot immigrant to official royal endorsement Tijou was a trailblazer in his day.
-Visit Rainham Hall to see his work for yourself.
+Tijou was the creator of the wrought iron at Rainham Hall. following extensive research into his design and craftsmanship during his time in England, we gained a better understanding of his fascinating life from Huguenot immigrant to official royal blacksmith.
+Tijou was a trailblazer in his day.

 GLOUCESTER CATHEDRAL